allenai/beaker-cli/examples/parameters/README.md

 ## Example

-The following example command automatically creates a group "my-group" containing a parameter search of 5 experiments with values sampled from the provided space.
+The following example command automatically creates a group containing 5 experiments sampled from the provided space.

 ```bash
 beaker alpha tune \